English translation

 For further information view the approval on Reykjavík City resident councils (IS) and recommendations of the steering committee for the implementation of resident councils (IS) adopted by City Council on February 10, 2022.

 There are nine resident councils in Reykjavík and they are active in all districts.
-Each resident council consists of three representatives elected by City Council, a representative of parent councils, a representatives of resident associations, a representative of parent associations and a randomly selected representative.
+Each resident council consists of three representatives elected by City Council, a representative of parent associations, a representatives of resident associations, a representative of parent associations and a randomly selected representative.
 The resident councils meet once a month, their meetings are generally open and they are streamed live on Reykjavík City’s website.

 The Office of Human Rights & Democracy services the resident councils and provides back office support.